refenv/cijoe/docs/source/packages/system_imaging/index.rst

 ==============

-These are the scripts provided in the package, they are listed by the **full** name that you can use to refer to them in a workflow.
+These are the scripts provided in the package, they are listed by the **full** name that you can use to refer to them in a task.

 Scripts
 -------